2018ik/2018ik.github.io/_wiki/grace.markdown

 ## Background

-Grace is God in His Trinity processed through incarnation, human living, crucifixion, resurrection and ascension to be everything to us.
-Contrary to the popular notion of grace being mere material gifts from God, grace is God Himself becoming our everything in a subjective way, particularly with an emphasis on enjoyment.
+Grace is God in His Trinity processed through incarnation, human living, crucifixion, resurrection and ascension to be everything to His believers.
+Contrary to the popular notion of grace being mere material gifts from God, grace is God Himself becoming one's everything in a subjective way, particularly with an emphasis on enjoyment.

 ## Biblical Basis

-John 1:17 tells us that grace came with Jesus Christ.
+John 1:17 reveals that grace came with Jesus Christ.
 Before incarnation, grace had not come.

 ### Versus Law

 Grace is greater than the law .

 ## Experience

+Grace experienced is God entering into one's situation to be with them and to do in them what they could not do.

 ### Boulder Example